 Creating a new blog project is 3 easy steps:

 - Create a subdirectory.

 - Go there.

-- Tell Frog to create default files and directories.
+- Tell Darwin to create default files and directories.

 Project ready.
-Try `raco frog -bp` to build and preview.
+Try `raco darwin -bp` to build and preview.

 You can go ahead and build/preview this to get a feel for the default starting point: